kxz/dichotomy/README.markdown

 Got a feature request or bug fix?
 Visit [Dichotomy on GitHub](https://github.com/kxz/dichotomy).
 Note that all code contributions must be released under CC0.
+The `master` branch holds the latest release, while `develop` contains changes scheduled for the next one.

 ## Installation